paritytech/txwrapper-core/CHAIN_BUILDER.md

 ## Template project

-We provide the [txwrapper-template](packages/txwrapper-template) directory to use as a starting point for your own package.
+The [txwrapper-template](packages/txwrapper-template) directory is provided to use as a starting point for your own package.

 ## Steps